Zhenhao-Zhang/OpenHOI/README.md

 - [√ ] Pretrained Weights.
 - [√ ] Dataset.
 - [√ ] Quick Start
+- [  ] I will share the weight of HOIAffordanceMLLM Before 2026.1.15,Which time is the last camera ready version's deadline.
+This Weight will performance AUC 85.5+/84.2(avg 84.85+) on Seen/Unseen Objects, Which more powerful than we Report in our paper(avg 84.65)

 Any Question, feel free to contact zhangzhh2024@shanghaitech.edu.cn